-The Company's effective tax rate was 33.5% for the first quarter of fiscal 1997 as compared to 34.5% recorded in the same fiscal quarter of 1996.
+The Company's effective tax rate was 33.5% for the second quarter and the first six period of fiscal 1997 as compared to 34.5% for the second quarter and first six period of fiscal 1996.
 This decrease is due primarily to a higher amount of non-taxable investment income associated with the higher cash and investment balances as discussed above.